-- Trnopolje from 15 May to 30 September 1992 in Prijedor municipality; - Rasadnik/Sladara from 1 May 1992 throughout the period of this indictment, and Veljko Vlahovic School from 1 May to 31 August 1992, in Rogatica municipality; - Betonirka from 27 May to 7 July 1992 in Sanski Most municipality; - Susica from 2 June to early September 1992 in Vlasenica municipality; - Celopek Dom Kultur from 29 May to 30 June 1992, Ekonomija Farm from about 7 May to 22 May 1992, Karakaj Technical School from 29 May to June 1992 in Zvornik municipality. - 21) These camps and detention facilities were staffed and operated by military and police personnel, under the ultimate direction and control of senior Bosnian Serb leadership, including Momcilo KRAJISNIK, Biljana PLAVSIC and Radovan KARADZIC. - 22) The killing by Bosnian Serb forces of Bosnian Muslim and Bosnian Croats in these camps and detention facilities, or after they had been taken away from them, includes but is not limited to: - the May 1992 summary execution of Bosnian Muslim detainees in Luka Camp Brcko municipality; - the killings through May and June 1992 of military aged Bosnian Muslim and/or Bosnian Croat male prisoners from Susica camp - Vlasenica municipality; - the killings in June 1992 of over thirty Bosnian Muslim and/or Bosnian Croats male prisoners at the Celopek Dom Kultur; the mass killing on or about 1-5 June 1992 of approximately one hundred and sixty Bosnian Muslim males at Karakaj Technical School; the killing on or about 5-8 June 1992 of approximately one hundred and ninety Bosnian Muslim and/or Bosnian Croat prisoners at Gero's slaughterhouse Zvornik municipality; - the mass killing on or about 14 June 1992 of forty-seven Bosnian Muslim men from Rajlovac camp Novi Grad municipality; - the execution on or about 15 June 1992 of at least ten Bosnian Muslim males from Visegrad Rogatica municipality; - the execution on or about 20 July 1992 of over one-hundred and fifty Bosnian Muslim and/or Bosnian Croat males from the "Brdo" region of Prijedor at Omarska camp; the execution on or about 24-25 July 1992 of approximately one hundred and fifty Bosnian Muslim and/or Bosnian Croat males in Room 3 of Keraterm camp; the mass execution on or about 21 August 1992 of approximately one hundred and fifty Bosnian Muslim and/or Bosnian Croat males from Trnopolje camp on Vlasic mountain in Skender Vakuf Prijedor municipality; - the repeated beating, torture and killing over the month of July 1992 of thirty-six Bosnian Muslim detainees in Foca KP Dom; the killing on or about 5 August 1992 of over twenty Bosnian Muslim male detainees from Kalinovik municipality who were taken to Foca KP Dom, and from there later killed near Jelec Foca municipality.
+- Omarska from 15 May to 15 August 1992, Keraterm from 15 May to 6 August 1992, and Trnopolje from 15 May to 30 September 1992 in Prijedor municipality; - Rasadnik/Sladara from 1 May 1992 throughout the period of this indictment, and Veljko Vlahovic School from 1 May to 31 August 1992, in Rogatica municipality; - Betonirka from 27 May to 7 July 1992 in Sanski Most municipality; - Susica from 2 June to early September 1992 in Vlasenica municipality; - Celopek Dom Kultur from 29 May to 30 June 1992, Ekonomija Farm from about 7 May to 22 May 1992, Karakaj Technical School from 29 May to June 1992 in Zvornik municipality.

+15) These camps and detention facilities were staffed and operated by military and police personnel, under the ultimate direction and control of senior Bosnian Serb leadership, including BILJANA PLAVSIC, Radovan KARADZIC and Momcilo KRAJISNIK.

+16) The killing by Bosnian Serb forces of Bosnian Muslim and Bosnian Croats in these camps and detention facilities, or after they had been taken away from them, includes but is not limited to:

+- the May 1992 summary execution of Bosnian Muslim detainees in Luka Camp Brcko municipality; - the killings through May and June 1992 of military aged Bosnian Muslim and/or Bosnian Croat male prisoners from Susica camp - Vlasenica municipality; - the killings in June 1992 of over thirty Bosnian Muslim and/or Bosnian Croats male prisoners at the Celopek Dom Kultur; the mass killing on or about 1-5 June 1992 of approximately one hundred and sixty Bosnian Muslim males at Karakaj Technical School; the killing on or about 5-8 June 1992 of approximately one hundred and ninety Bosnian Muslim and/or Bosnian Croat prisoners at Gero s slaughterhouse - Zvornik municipality; - the mass killing on or about 14 June 1992 of forty-seven Bosnian Muslim men from Rajlovac camp - Novi Grad municipality; - the execution on or about 15 June 1992 of at least ten Bosnian Muslim males from Visegrad Rogatica municipality; - the execution on or about 20 July 1992 of over one-hundred and fifty Bosnian Muslim and/ or Bosnian Croat males from the "Brdo" region of Prijedor at Omarska camp; the execution on or about 24-25 July 1992 of approximately one hundred and fifty Bosnian Muslim and/or Bosnian Croat males in Room 3 of Keraterm camp; the mass execution on or about 21 August 1992 of approximately one hundred and fifty Bosnian Muslim and/or Bosnian Croat males from Trnopolje camp on Vlasic mountain in Skender Vakuf Prijedor municipality; - the repeated beating, torture and killing during the month of July 1992 of thirty-six Bosnian Muslim detainees in Foca KP Dom; the killing on or about 5 August 1992 of over twenty Bosnian Muslim male detainees from Kalinovik municipality who were taken to Foca KP Dom, and from there later killed near Jelec - Foca municipality.